korhanpolat/TermDiscoveryKNN/README.md

 # TermDiscovery KNN

 This repository contains the code of KNN based term discovery algorithm, implemented for our paper  [Unsupervised discovery of sign terms by K-nearest neighbours approach (ECCV '20)](https://link.springer.com/chapter/10.1007/978-3-030-66096-3_22  "Link to paper").
+It contains the necessary scripts to reproduce the results.
+Contact me via [LinkedIn](https://www.linkedin.com/in/korhan-polat/) to access the Drive link that contains all the features for OpenPose and DeepHand.

 Even though we implemented this algorithm for discovery of sign language terms, this repo is intended for general purpose term (motif) disvovery.
 Given a set of feature vector sequences, the algorithm outputs pairs of similar segments.
 The input sequences can be features obtained from speech (MFCC etc), or sign language (skeleton keypoints) or any other type feature that represent a sequence.